 Read more about Groups here: Groups

-The Data Management section of BetterCloud is home to file and folder data from connected apps, including Dropbox.
+The Files section of BetterCloud is home to file and folder data from your integrations, including Dropbox.

-Dropbox files and folders in Data Management will be marked with the Dropbox icon listed in the "Application" column.
+Dropbox files and folders in Files section of the platform will be marked with the Dropbox icon and Integration name listed in the "Integration" column.

 Dropbox actions are available in the Workflow Builder, organized under the Dropbox header in the THEN section, and marked with the Dropbox logo.
 These can be combined with events, conditions and actions for other integrated apps, allowing you to build a truly cross-platform automation.